 For a pretty effect in your trees, grouped Starlighters suspended at random in 3’s or 5’s create a twinkling effect.

 In an age of energy efficiency, a whole new range of exterior lights from John Cullen from 1w to 8w means a garden can be lit for less than 60w!
-There is need no longer feel guilty about energy consumption in the lit garden at night.
-Let the experts at John Cullen extend the feeling of space with magical garden lighting.
+There is need no longer feel guilty about energy consumption at night.
+Let the experts at John Cullen extend the feeling of space with magical landscape lighting.